org-roam/org-roam-bibtex/README.md

     (add-to-list 'load-path "~/projects/org-roam-bibtex/") ; Modify with your own path where you cloned the repository (require 'org-roam-bibtex)
     (add-hook 'org-roam-mode-hook #'org-roam-bibtex-mode)
+    (require 'org-ref) ; optional: if Org Ref is not loaded anywhere else, load it here
     ```

 ### Spacemacs